trueMNOX/Signal-Rabbit/README.md

 ---

 ## 👨‍💻 Author
-Backend implementation by @trueMNOX // MehdiBeizavi.
+Backend implementation by @trueMNOX .